Choosing the right doctor

 When looking at a physician’s own Internet site, determine if

-the physician takes a multidisciplinary approach to his specialty.
+the physician takes a team approach to his specialty.

 Typically, the best specialists will place a variety of complementary